 Johnny Rotten, lead singer of the Sex Pistols and Public Image Ltd, was born John Joseph Lydon in Holloway, London, England in 1956.

-Lloyd Cole, signer, songwriter, solo artist, and lead vocalist of Lloyd Cole and the Commotions, was born in Buxton, Derbyshire, England in 1961.
+Lloyd Cole, signer, songwriter, solo artist, and lead vocalist for Lloyd Cole and the Commotions, was born in Buxton, Derbyshire, England in 1961.

 Jimmy Ryser, solo artist and guitarist with John Mellencamp, was born in Cleveland, OH in 1965.